yifanconnected/blackboard-export/readme.md

 # blackboard-export

 Dump all listed 'x-bb-file' and 'x-bb-document' attachments from a list of user-specified courses using Blackboard Learn APIs.
 Works for CUHK(SZ).

+## Update

+In April 2020, ITSO changed the backend for user authentication.
+The script has been updated to accomodate the change.

 ## Dependencies